-Both tools are using similar functionalities, they aim on e.g. DOM elements, offer the usage of CSS-selectors...
+Both tools use similar functionalities, e.g. target ready DOM elements, offer the use of CSS selectors.

 |QF-Test also shines in recording and playback: Recording actions and checks as well as direct editing of the recorded steps are part of the basic functionality of QF-Test.|

 |Object identification||In object recognition, Protractor has major disadvantages compared to QF-Test: GUI objects must be managed at the code level and can only be managed centrally by consistently applying special programming patterns.||QF-Test recognizes components by fixed assigned IDs of the GUI objects or a multi-level and adaptable recognition algorithm, which is tolerant against element changes in the hierarchy.|

 QF test offers in contrast to Protractor an abstraction of components, instead of API mapping these become with QF-Test over the resolver to tables, trees etc..